freedompraise/CronyGlasses/README.md

 ## Installation

-To install and run CronyGlasses, you need to have Python 3 and pip installed on your system.
-You also need to clone the repository from GitHub and install the required packages.
+To install and run CronyGlasses, ensure you have Node.js and npm installed.
+Clone the repository and install the necessary dependencies.

 ```bash
 # Clone the repository